sebastien-zhou/documentation-ia-product/documentation/downloads/01-downloads.md

 - Security enhancement: Removal of libraries involved in CVE-2023-44487
 - IAP: Fixes in the KPI counters calculation during the execution plan

+Please refer to the full release notes for more information:

 - [**Release notes**](02-release-notes-descartes-r2)

 Please navigate to the following link to download the latest version of the product: Descartes: